 With the misunderstood gesture of Gilberte, once again the whole profound geography of Combray is reshaped.
-Gilberte, it turns out, had wanted to take Marcel with her (and other neighborhood scamps, including Théodore and his sister-future chambermaid of Baroness Putbus and the very symbol of erotic fascination) to the ruins of the donjon of Roussainville-le-Pin: this same phallic donjon, a vertical "confidant," on the horizon, of Marcel's solitary pleasures in the little room smelling of orrisroot and of his roaming frenzies in the countryside of Méséglise.64 But he did not then suspect that the donjon was even more: the real place-proffered, accessible and not recognized, "in reality, and so close at hand"65-of forbidden pleasures.
-Roussainville, and by metonymy the whole Méséglise way,66 are already the Cities of the Plain, "a promised [and] accursed land."67 "Roussainville, within whose walls I had
+Gilberte, it turns out, had wanted to take Marcel with her (and other neighborhood scamps, including Théodore and his sister-future chambermaid of Baroness Putbus and the very symbol of erotic fascination) to the ruins of the donjon of Roussainvillele-Pin: this same phallic donjon, a vertical "confidant," on the horizon, of Marcel's solitary pleasures in the little room smelling of orrisroot and of his roaming frenzies in the countryside of Méséglise.
+But he did not then suspect that the donjon was even more: the real place-proffered, accessible and not recognized, "in reality, and so close at hand" for bidden pleasures.
+Roussainville, and by metonymy the whole Méséglise way, for are already the Cities of the Plain, "a promised [and] accursed land."
+"Roussainville, within whose walls I had

-93 RH I, 108 and II, 866/P I, 141 and III, 694.
+63 RH I, 108 and II, 866/P I, 141 and III, 694.